BlueStamp-Engineering-2022/Charlie_BSE_Project/index.md

 # LED Text Display
 My project is a LED light board that displays text based on input from a keyboard immediately after recieving it.
 This project requires an application of electronics, firmware, mechanics, and coding to complete.
-Some of the parts included are an LED dot matrix, Arduino, wood, and a PS/2 port/keyboard.
+Some of the parts included are an LED dot matrix, Arduino, wood, and

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|